hyunhwan-jeong/SalmonTE/README.md

 * November 27, 2017: source code of PSB manuscript is out now - our [manuscript](https://github.com/hyunhwaj/SalmonTE-manuscript/) and [response letter](https://github.com/hyunhwaj/SalmonTE-response).

 * November 21, 2017: Version 0.2 is out, `SalmonTE` now supports two different type of expressions with `--exprtype` option.
 Use `--exprtype=TPM` if you want to use TPM values for the statistical analysis.
 If you want to run differential expression analysis, then I highly recommend to use `--exprtype=count`.
 [Here is the nice answer why](https://support.bioconductor.org/p/98820/).

+## Notice

+* June 5, 2018: Our recent paper about TE in Alzhimer's disease has been published in Cell Reports!
+Please read the paper to see how `SalmonTE` was succesfully applied! [(Cell Reports Link)](https://www.cell.com/action/showAbstract?pii=S2211-1247(18)30722-8)

 ## What is SalmonTE?
 `SalmonTE` is an ultra-Fast and Scalable Quantification Pipeline of Transpose Element (TE) Abundances from Next Generation Sequencing Data.
 It comes with [Salmon](https://github.com/COMBINE-lab/salmon) which is a fast and accurate transcriptome quantification method.
 You can read the details of the pipeline and an example of real data study in [my recent published paper in PSB 2018](http://www.worldscientific.com/doi/10.1142/9789813235533_0016).